avalanche-foundation/ACPs/ACPs/176-dynamic-evm-gas-limit-and-price-discovery-updates/README.md

 ## Reference Implementation

-A full reference implementation has not been provided yet.
-It will be provided once this ACP is considered Implementable.
+This ACP was implemented and merged into Coreth behind the `Fortuna` upgrade flag.
+The full implementation can be found in [coreth@v0.14.1-acp-176.1](https://github.com/ava-labs/coreth/releases/tag/v0.14.1-acp-176.1).

 ## Security Considerations